jessiehui/DH-project/README.md

 For this project, I made a site using boostrap. index.html is the home page, and other pages can be found through the navigation bar.

 What I learned in this project:
--implementing a navigation bar and changing its color the ones available in Boostrap -implementing general text color/background availble in Bootstrap -centering images and making them in the shape of a circle -centering text
+-implementing a navigation bar and changing its color to the  the ones available in Boostrap -implementing general text color/background availble in Bootstrap -centering images and making them in the shape of a circle -centering text